QHPC-SP-Research-Lab/Respiratory-Rate-Database/README.md

 </ul>
 </ul>

-Inside each subfolder you will find 31 recordings following the CODE column of the <a href="https://github.com/QHPC-SP-Research-Lab/Respiratory-Rate-Database/blob/main/Metadata.xlsx">Metadata.xlsx</a> file.
+Inside each subfolder you will find 31 recordings following the CODE column of the <a href="https://github.com/QHPC-SP-Research-Lab/Respiratory-Rate-Database/blob/main/Metadata.md">Metadata.xlsx</a> file.
 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 <!-- The excel file -->
 <a name="the-excel-file"></a>
 ## Understanding the Excel file

-The database is published along with an Excel file with the information about the subjects recorded.
+The database is published along with an <a href="https://github.com/QHPC-SP-Research-Lab/Respiratory-Rate-Database/blob/main/Metadata.xlsx">Excel file</a> with the information about the subjects recorded.
+You can see this information in a friendly mode <a href="https://github.com/QHPC-SP-Research-Lab/Respiratory-Rate-Database/blob/main/Metadata.md">here</a>.
 In that file, you will find the following fields:
  <ul>
   <li>Code: Temporal signature of the recording.
 Last number indicates teh place of recording as 1: Jaén, 2: Uniovi</li>